-- 1. Demonstrate a 2.0 GPA in nursing program required courses. - 2.
+- 1. Demonstrate a 2.0 cumulative GPA at WCC. - 2.
 Student has had no more than one non-progression since program admission. - 3.
 Demonstrate acceptable skills proficiency. - 4.
 Meet acceptability criteria for placement at clinical agencies for clinical experiences. - 5.
 Demonstrate ability to meet essential functions for nursing with or without reasonable accommodations. - 6.
 Demonstrate current CPR at the health care provider level.